kubernetes/website/content/en/docs/reference/access-authn-authz/authorization.md

   - Can be used to obtain information meant for other workloads, and change it.

 {{< caution >}}
-System administrators should exercise caution when deploying CRDs that allow customisation of the above areas as these might might be open to the same escalation paths.
+System administrators should be cautious when deploying CRDs that change the above areas.
+These may open privilege escalations paths.
 This should be considered when deciding on your RBAC controls.
 {{< /caution >}}

 ## {{% heading "whatsnext" %}}